My Name is Wendy

 The book also states that ‘My name is Wendy’ worked with a magazine company called ‘Within Magazine’.
 According to ‘Femme Type’ - “Within magazine exists to do three things: challenge the status quo of leadership in design and technology, share practical wisdom for creating environments where all people thrive and amplify stories of more diverse leaders.
 More than a magazine, Within is a community that is driving design towards a more diverse and inclusive future.”
 (Within Magazine, 2018 Femme type).

-My Name Is Wendy's graphic style frequently incorporates bold geometric shapes, eye-catching typographic compositions, and unusual visual structures.
-The studio's work has been described as having a collage-like look that strikes a balance between visual impact and conceptual depth.
+My Name Is Wendy's style often incorporates bold geometric shapes, intriguing typographic compositions, and unusual visual structures.
+The work has been described as having a collage-like look that holds a balance between visual impact and conceptual depth.

 A website called ‘People of Print’ Talk about ‘My Name is Wendy’, a post by ‘Anna Chayasatit’ says Carole Gautier and Eugenie Favre have worked together and have been in close collaboration with a broad range of international clients since 2006.
 "Looking at their graphic work is like looking at a collage – partly surreal and almost entirely rendered in solely black and white.
 Their work is defined by standout shapes and forms, and/or typographic elements, against bold backgrounds".
 (Anna Chayasatit, July 1 2014 People of Print)